CesiumGS/cesium/Documentation/Contributors/DocumentationGuide/README.md

 * @param {Number} [startingIndex=0] The index into the array at which to start packing the elements.

 ```
-* If the default value is undefined, omit it, e.g.,
+* Omit the default value if it is `undefined`, e.g.,
 ```
 * @param {Cartesian3} [result] The object onto which to store the result.
 ```